wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 1. Gracefully stop the Consul by making it leave the Consul datacenter and shut down:

    <pre><strong>consul leave</strong></pre>

+   QUESTION: Need to specify the node like in start?

    The command notifies other members that the agent left the datacenter.
 When an agent leaves, its local services running on the same node and their checks are removed from the catalog and Consul doesn't try to contact with that node again.